Ukraine faces heavy attack from air and cyberspace while Zelenskyy in US presses for more funding

 “The war with Russia has many dimensions, and one of them is in cyberspace,” Kyivstar Director-General Oleksandr Komarov said in a statement.

-The company did not estimate when services might be restored.
+The company didn'testimate when services might be restored.
 It said its specialists were working with law enforcement agencies and special state services on solving the problem.

+Kyivstar’s traffic began dropping at 9 a.m. local time and was nearly at zero by noon, Doug Madory, an analyst at the network integrity firm Kentic Inc., said in a tweet.

+“Traffic was slow decline instead of being abruptly cut all at once,” Madory told The Associated Press.
+He said that was similar to what happened in a March 2022 cyberattack on Ukrtelecom, the country’s legacy telecom, which was then seventh among Ukrainian providers in internet traffic volume.

 Also, a Ukrainian online bank said it fought off a massive distributed denial-of-service attack on Tuesday.
 A DDoS attack employs a network of distributed computers to direct junk traffic at the target site in an effort to render it unusable.